officelearn/azure-docs.sv-se/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     go
     ```

-1. Kontrollera om du vill ha rätt databas, tabell och huvudnamn.
+1. Kontrol lera migreringen för rätt databas, tabell och huvud namn.

     ```sql
     -- Switch to the database migration that is already restored for MI